joe-thirtytwonineteen/graql/docs/introduction/quickstart.md

 ## The Problem: GraphQLFactory

-Leaping straight from the stock [micronaut®](https://micronaut.io/)'s GraphQL dependency to writing code leaves your team maintaining a GraphQL "factory" bean.
+Leaping straight from [micronaut®](https://micronaut.io/)'s GraphQL dependency to writing code leaves your team maintaining a GraphQL "factory" bean.

-All contributors will need to register every query, mutation, and fetch with a growing pile of boilerplate:
+All contributors must register every query, mutation, and fetch with a growing pile of boilerplate code:

 ```kotlin
 RuntimeWiring runtimeWiring = RuntimeWiring.newRuntimeWiring()